Hamsajj/maginepro-technical-test/README.md

 it adds a lot of unused dependency, adding to the lambda function size.
 While we only need ffmpeg.

 ### Future roadmap
+The main task took about 2 hours to complete.
+The first bonus task took about 1-2 hour.
+The Lambda function took about 4 hours.
+So it was around 7-8 hours in total.
-If I had more time I would have focused on the following in the lambda app:
+If I had more time I would have focused on the following (especially in the lambda app):
 - better error handling
+- tests
 - better logging
 - handling all the needed resources in the `template.yaml` instead of using external S3 bucket